coatyio/coaty-js/docs/man/developer-guide.md

     //
     // Starting with Angular CLI 6, webpack doesn't configure these shims for Node.js global variables
     // any more by default.
 But some of these (process, global, Buffer, etc.) are required by
+    // dependency modules of bindings (e.g. MQTT.js for MQTT binding, autobahn-js for WAMP binding)
-    // MQTT.js dependency modules when run in the browser.
+    // when run in the browser.
     node: {
+        // For MQTT.js
         console: false,
         global: true,
         process: true,
-        __filename: 'mock',
+        __filename: "mock",
-        __dirname: 'mock',
+        __dirname: "mock",
         Buffer: true,
-        setImmediate: true
+        setImmediate: true,

+        // For autobahn-js
+        fs: "empty",

-        // See "Other node core libraries" for additional options.
+        // See "Other node core libraries" for additional options: https://v4.webpack.js.org/configuration/node/ }
-    }
 };
 ```